saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 You are able to run custom execution modules inside templates.
 This gives you an enormous amount of flexibility and there are a lot of interesting things you can do with this.

-One such thing is using execution modules to access structured data inside a template.
+One example is using execution modules to fetch structured data from a device when a template is rendered.
 Let’s look at a Juniper proxy minion example where we issue the `get-interface-information` RPC and store that for use in the template:
 ```
 {% set interface = ‘et-0/0/1’ %}
 {% set interface_description_dict = salt['junos.rpc']('get-interface-information', interface_name = interface, descriptions = True ) %}